 In contrast, Alligators usually come in dark green to black.

 The American alligator is a shiny dark green that can look almost black in certain lights.
-It is much darker colored than a crocodile.
+It is much darker color than a crocodile.

 Just like a crocodile, their colors will vary based upon their habitat.